Robert Crumb: In the media

-In 2012, Crumb appeared on John's Old Time Radio Show, talking about old music, sex, aliens and Bigfoot.
-He also played 78-rpm records from his record room in southern France.
-He has appeared on the show and recorded at least fourteen one-hour podcasts.

 Personal life

 Crumb has been married twice.
 He first married Dana Morgan in 1964, who gave birth to their son Jesse in 1968.
 Crumb met cartoonist Aline Kominsky in 1972; their relationship soon turned serious and they began living together (on the same property shared by Dana Crumb).
 In 1978, Crumb divorced Dana and married Aline, with whom Crumb has frequently collaborated.
 In September 1981 Aline gave birth to Crumb's second child, Sophie.
 Robert, Aline, and Sophie moved to a small village near Sauve in southern France in 1991.
 Dana died in 2014.
 Aline died in 2022.

-At age six, Crumb's son was featured as a character in Robert and Aline's Dirty Laundry Comics No. 1 (Cartoonists Co-Op Press, 1974); he also appeared as an adult in Terry Zwigoff's 1994 documentary film, Crumb.
-On New Year's Eve, December 31, 2017, Crumb's son was seriously injured in a car crash near Phillipsville, California, and died three days later; he was 49 years old.
+At age six, Crumb's son Jesse was featured as a character in Robert and Aline's Dirty Laundry Comics No. 1 (Cartoonists Co-Op Press, 1974); he also appeared as an adult in Terry Zwigoff's 1994 documentary film, Crumb.
+On New Year's Eve, December 31, 2017, Jesse was seriously injured in a car crash near Phillipsville, California, and died three days later; he was 49 years old.

 Crumb was a member of the Church of the SubGenius.